Parliamentary.ai

 Groups Affected

-• Financial institutions: Primarily those regulated under the Financial Services and Markets Act 2000.
-They will have increased accounting burdens, needing to prepare and maintain parallel accounts.
-This could increase costs.
+• Financial Institutions: Companies regulated under the Financial Services and Markets Act 2000 will face increased accounting burdens and potentially higher compliance costs.

 Full Text